a1120960/PAC-SWaP/README.md

 - Overall SWaP has units of cm<sup>3</sup>kgW.
 This comes from:
     - **Size**: Choice of volume units is arbitrary, but herein I have used the units of cm<sup>3</sup>.
 Total size includes all system components required for actual operation.
         - for example: physics package + photonics + external cavity + frequency comb = total size.
-    - **Weight**: Units of kgs.
+    - **Weight**: Units are kgs.
 I have used the weight of the entire device.
 As per Size,  weight of everything required for actual operation.
-    - **Power**: Units of Watts.
+    - **Power**: Units are Watts.
 I have used the power of the entire device.
 As per Size and Weight, the power demand of everything required for actual operation.

 ## Performance
 - Performance values are clock frequency stability (ADEV).
 Plots are initially drawn using a marker for a 1 second integration time.
 Longer integration times (1000 seconds and 10,000 seconds) are also plotted if and where that information is available.
 Where a device has multiple ADEV integration times, these are connected with a thin vertical line to the 1 sec marker.